genterist/openMRS-Security/Capstone/FINAL.md

 7. Broken authentication

    a.
-Descriptions: a mallicious indider was able to predict the session ID generation rules and adjusted his/her regular session (with no read patient privilege) to a session with higher privilege.
+Descriptions: a malicious insider was able to predict the session ID generation rules and adjusted his/her regular session (with no read patient privilege) to a session with higher privilege.
 Inspecting login sessions and network logs may reveal inconsistencies in sessions.

    b.
 Tools: any http header sniff and analyzer, built-in browser developer tool, some cryptography cracking tools, ...